viljami/ruuvi-home-lite/AI_CODING_GUIDELINES.md

 # AI Coding Guidelines (Generic)

+## 🔥 SACRED PRINCIPLES: DRY & KISS

+**DRY (Don't Repeat Yourself)**: The highest pride for both human and AI programmers.

+**KISS (Keep it Simple Sweetheart)**: Simplicity is the ultimate sophistication.

+Do not leave commented code behind.
+Always remove unused code.
+Code is cheap - context (cognitive load) is expensive.

+Build from components: Block vs Knitted Castle principle.

 ## 🔄 Development Cycle

 1. **Make It Work**: Solve core problem with minimal viable implementation
 2. **Make It Right**: Clean, maintainable, documented code
 3. **Make It Fast**: Optimize with measurable improvements

+### Starting a new Project

+1. **Define Scope**: Clearly define project goals and requirements
+2. **Plan Architecture**: Design modular architecture with clear interfaces

+- use libraries to share types between services and clients, applications and servers - never define twice!

+3. **Set Up Environment**: Configure development environment and tools
+4. **MVP**: Minimum Viable Product: Start with a basic functional prototype that meets a core requirement across the entire stack to early identify potential issues and refine the design.

+- do the hard things first

+### Design

+5. **Mobile first**: Start with mobile design and scale up to desktop
+6. **Responsive design**: Ensure consistent layout and functionality across different screen sizes and devices
+7. **Accessibility**: Design with accessibility in mind, it benefits everyone
+8. **Less is More**

+- No border lines, if white space can do
+- Calming, focus supporting aesthetics, simplicity
+- Use animation but be subtle, if an animation can be seen rather than felt it is too slow and needs to be made more subtle (fast and smooth)

+### Project structure

+1. Associative grouping of files

+- styles, functional code, structured documents should be in same folder as the component they Define
+- layout and application level brings components and containers together

 ## 🎯 Core Principles